cheynolds/cheynolds.github.io/_articles/2010-01-07-post-modified.md

 ---
-title: "Post: Modified Date"
+title: "Articles: Modified Date"
 last_modified_at: 2016-03-09T16:20:02-05:00
+excerpt: "This is a brief summary of the article."
 categories:
-  - Blog
+  - Example
 tags:
-  - Post Formats
-  - readability
+  - Jekyll
-  - standard
+  - Articles
 ---

 This post has been updated and should show a modified date if used in a layout.